Decision Making under Uncertainty: An Experimental Study in Market Settings: Abstract

 \section{Abstract}

-We design and implement a novel experimental test of subjective expected utility theory and its generalizations.
-Our experiments are implemented in the laboratory with a student population and pushed out through a large-scale panel to a general sample of the U.S.\ population.
-We find that a majority of subjects' choices are consistent with the maximization of {\em some} utility function, but not with subjective utility theory.
-The theory is tested by gauging how subjects respond to price changes.
-A majority of subjects respond to price changes in the direction predicted by the theory, but not to a degree that makes them fully consistent with subjective expected utility.
-Surprisingly, maxmin expected utility adds no explanatory power to subjective expected utility.
+We implement nonparametric revealed-preference tests of subjective expected utility theory and its generalizations.
+We find that a majority of subjects' choices are consistent with the maximization of some utility function.
+They respond to price changes in the direction subjective expected utility theory predicts, but not to a degree that makes them consistent with the theory.
+Maxmin expected utility adds no explanatory power.
+The degree of deviations from the theory is uncorrelated with demographic characteristics.
+Our findings are essentially the same in laboratory data with a student population and in a panel survey with a general sample of the U.S. population.

-Our findings remain the same regardless of whether we look at laboratory data or the panel survey, even though the two subject populations are very different.
-The degree of violations of subjective expected utility theory is not affected by age nor cognitive ability, but it is correlated with financial literacy.